 Key Takeaways

-- 1Yellow jackets are most dangerous—aggressive and often nest underground or in walls
+- 1Yellow jackets are the most dangerous wasp in Boise.
+They are aggressive and often nest underground or inside wall voids

-- 2Bald-faced hornets build large football-shaped nests and attack in swarms
+- 2Bald-faced hornets build large football-shaped paper nests in trees and shrubs, and they attack in swarms when disturbed

-- 3Paper wasps build small umbrella-shaped nests and are moderately defensive
+- 3Paper wasps build small umbrella-shaped nests under eaves and decks.
+Colonies stay around 20 to 75 wasps

-- 5Any nest larger than a golf ball requires professional removal
+- 5Any nest larger than a golf ball, or anything inside a wall or underground, calls for professional removal at (208) 297-7947

 Yellow Jackets (Most Dangerous)